Director of Central Intelligence: Porter J. Goss, 2004–2005

 During his junior year at Yale, Porter Goss was recruited by the CIA.
 He spent much of the 1960s—roughly from 1960 until 1971—working for the Directorate of Operations, the clandestine services of the CIA.
 There he first worked in Latin America and the Caribbean and later in Europe.
 The full details are not known due to the classified nature of the CIA, but Goss has said that he had worked in Haiti, Santo Domingo, and Mexico.
 Goss, who has said that he has recruited and trained foreign agents, worked in Miami for much of the time.
 Goss was involved in the Cuban Missile Crisis in 1962, telling The Washington Post in 2002 that he had done some "small-boat handling" and had "some very interesting moments in the Florida Straits."

-He served in Congress for 16 years, as a Republican House member from Florida, until his appointment as Director of the CIA.
+He served in Congress for 16 years, as a Republican House member from Florida, until his appointment as director of central intelligence.
 While in the House, Goss consistently and emphatically defended the CIA and supported strong budget increases for the agency, even during a time of tight budgets and Clintonian slashes to other parts of the intelligence budgets.
 In mid-2004, Goss took a very strong position, during what had already been announced as his last congressional term, urging specific reforms and corrections in the way the CIA carried out its activities, lest it become "just another government bureaucracy."